The Hickey Underworld

 The Hickey Underworld is a Belgian alternative rock band from Antwerp.
 They named themselves after a song that appears on the album Plays Pretty for Baby, by Washington D.C. post-punk rockers Nation of Ulysses.
 In 2006, the band won Belgium's influential Humo's Rock Rally.

 In 2009, they released their self-titled debut album The Hickey Underworld.
-Their second album I'm Under The House, I'm Dying was released in 2012.
+Their second album I'm Under The House, I'm Dying was released in 2012 and their third album 'Ill' was released in 2015.